 Start from the Hamiltonian~\eqref{eq:H}.
 By applying a set of one-qubit gates

 by virtue of the identities

 one can rewrite equivalently

-(tildes are used to distinguish the two sets of Pauli matrices for later convenience).
-This form of the Hamiltonian is convenient for a Jordan-Wigner transformation to be applied: one passes from spins $\{\tilde{\sigma}_j\}$ to Dirac fermions $\{c_j^\phdagger,c_j^\dagger\}$ by means of the identities
+Tildes are used to distinguish the two sets of Pauli matrices for later convenience.
+This form of the Hamiltonian is amenable to a Jordan-Wigner transformation, mapping spins $\{\tilde{\sigma}_j\}$ to Dirac fermions $\{c_j^\phdagger,c_j^\dagger\}$ by means of the following identities,

 where the string operator $\Sigma_j$ in the exponent reads